onyx-platform/onyx/doc/user-guide/peer-config.md

 ##### `:onyx.messaging.aeron/subscriber-count`

 The number of Aeron subscriber threads that receive messages for the peer-group.
 As peer-groups are generally configured per-node (machine), this setting can bottleneck receive performance if many virtual peers are used per-node, or are receiving and/or de-serializing large volumes of data.
+A good guidline is is `num cores = num virtual peers + num subscribers`, assuming virtual peers are generally being fully utilised.

 ##### `:onyx.messaging.aeron/poll-idle-strategy`